A new federal investigative unit will prosecute defendants for a variety of crimes related to health care fraud in Illinois.

 The Office of Inspector General of the U.S. Department of Labor, the U.S. Food and Drug Administration, the U.S. Postal Inspection Service, the Office of Inspector General of the U.S. Department of Health and Human Services, and the Federal Bureau of Investigation’s Chicago offices also will participate in the ramped-up prosecutions.

-Expanding Prosecution Efforts
+Expanding Prosecution Efforts in Illinois

 The new Health Care Fraud unit will include five prosecutors, adding to the ability to prosecute large health care fraud cases.
 Recently, the office took part in the biggest enforcement action related to health care fraud in the history of the Department of Justice.
 The effort included 15 defendants who were charged in the Northern District of Illinois — and a total of more than 400 throughout the United States.